morris/samd/README.md

 ### Libraries

 SAMD is only useful for applications.
-Packages for web usage should be distributed as UMD for maximum compatibility.
+Packages for the web should be distributed as UMD for maximum compatibility.

-## Conclusion
+## Notes

 The presented TypeScript/SAMD-based workflow has useful properties and is fully compatible with the web platform.

-- Works with modern ES6/TypeScript codebases, with little implications
+- Works with modern ES6/TypeScript projects, with little implications
-- Wide browser compatibility
+- Wide browser compatibility (even Internet Explorer)
 - Loading of scripts is handled and optimized by the browser
 - Production optimizations are progressive and don't impact development
 - Bundling is (almost) reduced to simple concatenation